 - If you want waterproof protection, look for food grade polyethylene or ethylene-vinyl acetate (EVA) instead of PVC vinyl

-Choosing the mattress that’s right for you
+Finding the non-toxic, organic mattress that works for you

-Choosing the right mattress is a big deal!
+Choosing the right non-toxic mattress is a big deal!
 To avoid information overload, I recommend starting with some online research and then visiting a small, local store that specializes in natural and organic mattresses, rather than heading to a mega mattress store.

 Determine your top priorities for a mattress, shop around and by all means test out the product if you can.
 That means taking off your shoes and getting comfy in a public space.
 Embarrassing but extremely helpful!